Middle management

-Middle management is the intermediate management level of a hierarchical organization that is subordinate to the executive management and responsible for ‘team leading’ line managers and/or ‘specialist’ line managers.
+Middle management is the intermediate management level of a hierarchical organization that is subordinate to the executive management and responsible for "team leading" line managers and/or "specialist" line managers.
 Middle management is indirectly (through line management) responsible for junior staff performance and productivity.

 Unlike line management, middle management is considered to be a senior (or semi-executive) position as middle managers are authorised to speak and act on behalf of the organisation to line managers, junior staff and customers.
-In this level of management are included division, plant and department managers.
+Included in this level of management are division, plant and department managers.

+American business historian Alfred D. Chandler Jr. argued in The Visible Hand (1977) that in the nineteenth century, Adam Smith's invisible hand was supplanted by the "visible hand" of middle management, which became "the most powerful institution in the American economy".
+He credited middle managers with a central importance like the inventors, empire builders, and financiers.

+A 2023 study in the American Journal of Sociology found that middle management has increased over time and that the role of middle management increasingly revolves around the task of collaboration rather than supervision.

 Role in an organization

 Functions of a middle manager

 A middle manager is a link between the senior management and the lower (junior) levels of the organization.
 Due to involvement into day-to-day running of a business, middle managers have the opportunity to report valuable information and suggestions from the inside of an organization.
 They are in charge of putting into practice guidelines established previously in the strategic plans by top level managers.
 Moreover, the middle manager is a channel of communication within the organization, as they pass on major decisions of executives and the main goals of an organization to lower levels of employees.
 This contributes to better coordination between workers and makes a company more united.

 The primary responsibility of a middle manager is to implement a strategy, created by the executive level, in the most efficient way possible.
 In order to reach the target goals, a manager may adjust and interpret the initial plan.
 Other functions can be divided into three main categories: